-Comparative balances from the audited financial statements for the year ended 30 June 2019 have been presented.
+Comparative balances from the audited financial statements for the year ended 30 June 2020 have been presented.
 Certain comparative amounts have been reclassified to align with the current period's presentation.
-In Note 10 (Taxation), comparative disclosures have been amended to disclose the split between prior period adjustments and other permanent differences.
+In Note 9 (Trade and other receivables), comparative disclosures have been amended to transfer the premiums receivable from Kiwibank to Note 15 (Related party transactions).